| | | | | | |

 For the Maple Pumpkin Scones

-• Dice butter into small chunks or if desired or better grate the butter using a box grater— the butter will incorporate easier into the dough.
-Place grated butter in freezer until ready to use.
+- Dice butter into small chunks or if desired or better grate the butter using a box grater— the butter will incorporate easier into the dough.
+Place grated butter in freezer until ready to use.½ cup butter

-• Cut your butter into the dry ingredients using a pastry cutter, your fingers or two knives, gently working the butter in until it is about the size of peas.
-Do not overwork, you should see some larger pieces of butter.
+- Cut butter into the dry ingredients using a pastry blender or using your fingers or two knives. work the butter until it's incorporated about the sizes of peas or smaller.

-• Turn your dough onto a lightly floured surface, pressing and gently kneading (1 or 2 times) any extra dry ingredients into the dough, then divide into two equal halves.
+- Turn your dough onto a lightly floured surface, pressing and gently kneading (1 or 2 times) any extra dry ingredients into the dough, then divide into two equal halves.
+It's okay if it's a little dry and crumbly, as long as when you gently press it together, it sticks together.

-• On a parchment lined cookie sheet pat out dough into two 5 inch discs (about 3/4 inch thick) then using a bench scraper or a knife cut the disc into 6-8 wedges.
-Gently pull the wedges away from one another using a small spatula.
+- On a parchment lined cookie sheet pat out dough into two 5 inch discs (about ยพ inch thick) then using a bench scraper or a knife cut the disc into 6-8 wedges.
+Alternative you can make one large disc, about 8 inches, no higher than 1 inch and cut into 8 triangles.
+After cutting, using a small spatula, gently pull the wedges away from one another.
+Keeping the dough closer together helps the scones puff up rather than out.

-• Place the baking sheet in the freezer for 30 minutes, the flavors will marry and it will help the scones set.
+- Place the baking sheet in the fridge or freezer for 15-30 minutes, the flavors will marry and it will help the scones set.

-• Preheat oven to 425º.
-Once the scones have been frozen* remove from freezer and brush the tops with a little milk or cream, then bake for 18-21 minutes, until they are lightly golden and a toothpick inserted comes out clean.
+- Remove from fridge/freezer and brush tops with a little milk or heavy cream and if desired, sprinkle with a little coarse sugar.
+Bake for 18-21 minutes, until they are puffed, lightly golden and a toothpick inserted comes out clean.2 tablespoons heavy cream

-• Allow to cool for 2 minutes, then transfer to wire cooling rack.
+- Allow to cool for 2 minutes, then transfer to wire cooling rack to cool completely before glazing.

 Browned Butter Maple Glaze